 3.A.9 The Chloroplast Envelope Protein Translocase (CEPT or Tic-Toc) Family

 In addition to chaperone proteins, four proteins of the outer membrane (TOC) and seven proteins in and associated with the inner membrane (TIC) of the chloroplast envelope import apparatus have been identified.
 The main Toc proteins (Toc(IAP)34/36), Toc(IAP)75 and Toc(IAP)86/159 or 160) are believed to form a recognition and translocation complex in the outer membrane (Becker et al., 2004; Tu et al., 2004; Wallas et al., 2003).
 IAP34/36 and IAP86/160 are related to each other in sequence and possess cytoplasmically exposed GTP-binding sites.
 They are receptor GTPases.
 IAP34/36 and IAP86/160 each represent a single gene product.
-The ratios of Toc75:Toc34:Toc159 are 3:3:1 (Kikuchi et al., 2006).
+The ratio of Toc75:Toc34:Toc159 is 3:3:1 (Kikuchi et al., 2006).
 The protein translocons of plastid envelopes in roots and leaves include constituents of both the Tics and the Tocs that are tissue specific (Vojta et al., 2004).
 While the Tic proteins appear to be relatively stable, several Toc subunits seem to have a high rate of turnover (Vojta et al., 2004).
+Chloroplast envelope biogenesis and cyanobacterial envelope biogenesis have been compared (Day and Theg 2018).
+The structure of a TOC-TIC supercomplex spanning two chloroplast envelope membranes has been solved (Jin et al. 2022).

 A. thaliana has two homologues of Toc159 (atToc120 and atToc132) that may serve as receptors for alternative Toc159-independent import pathways.
 Toc75 (also called OEP75) forms an outer membrane porin consisting largely of β-structure that may serve as the outer membrane protein-conducting channel.
 It is distantly related to Gram-negative bacterial outer membrane proteins of the two-partner secretion (TPS) family (TC #1.B.20).
 Toc75 has one sequenced homologue in the blue green bacterium, Synechocystis (22% sequence identity).
 The Synechocystis protein is located in the outer membrane of the cyanobacterium and forms a voltage-gated, high conductance channel with high affinity for polyamines and peptides in reconstituted liposomes, and Toc34/36 and Toc86/160 have sequenced homologues from several plants.
 They also have distant homologues in bacteria and slime molds.
 Toc75 of the pea chloroplast and alr2269 of Nostoc PCC7120, which are homologous throughout their lengths, consist of two domains.
 The N-terminal domains function in recognition and complex assembly while the C-terminal domains provide the β-barrel pore.
 The pore is modulated by the N-terminal domain (Ertel et al., 2005).